October 2022 - Page 18

 More

-Fisk Announces Inaugural John Lewis Center Fellows
+Fisk University Names Inaugural Fellows for John Lewis Center

 Courtesy of Fisk University Fisk University is excited to announce the first three Fellows of the John Lewis Center for Social Justice: Michelle Eistrup, Justin Jones, and Lena Winfree.
 These yearlong fellowships are focused in three specific areas of social justice impact: Arts/Culture: The Arts/Culture Fellow is inspired by extraordinary Fisk artists, poets, and musicians such